programmer90000/driving/similar-signs.md

 # Similar Signs - 2

-## Level Crossing Without Gate Or Barrier
+## Level Crossing With Gate Or Barrier
 ![Level crossing with gate or barrier](./images/level-crossing-with-barrier.jpg)